s-peiran/tp/docs/team/jonyeokj.md

 ### Contributions to the UG

 - **Quick Start and Tutorial**: Authored the Quick Start guide and the tutorial for new users, providing clear and concise instructions to enhance the onboarding experience for first-time users of NoteNote.

 - **Command Summary and Acceptable Parameters**: Compiled the command summary and table of acceptable parameters, enabling users to quickly reference commands and their required inputs.

 - **Proofreading**: Conducted thorough proofchecks of the User Guide to ensure accuracy and consistency, particularly after updates to the parser.
 This process was crucial to maintain the reliability of the documentation.

 ### Contributions to the DG

+- **AppState Documentation**: Revised the architecture and UI component section to include the `AppState` class as well, describing its role as a singleton entity responsible for maintaining the dynamic state of the application.
+Additionally, documented the interaction between AppState and other main components.

-- **Feature Documentation**: Crafted comprehensive documentation for the command history feature,including the rationale behind its implementation and the consideration of alternative solutions.
+- **Command History Documentation**: Crafted comprehensive documentation for the command history feature, including the rationale behind its implementation and the consideration of alternative solutions.

 ### Contributions to team-based tasks

 - **Workflow Management**: Engineered the team's workflow, establishing agendas, and setting reminders for submissions to ensure project milestones were met in a timely manner.

-- **Team Coordination**: Facilitated team meetings and maintained the project timeline, ensuring that all team members were aligned with the project's goals and deadlines.